 Volunteer opportunities are provided for students and members of the Montreal community wishing to gain experience working with adults with developmental disabilities.

 We welcome collaboration with researchers from other departments within Concordia University as well as researchers from other institutions.
 To discuss possibilities, please contact Miranda D’Amico at firstname.lastname@example.org and Stephen Snow at email@example.com

 The Centre continues to expand the use of the creative arts therapies for use with different populations with specific clinical needs.
-This year we plan to undertake follow-up studies on the efficacy of social skill development through the use of drama therapy for preadolescents with Asperger’s or high-functioning autism.
+This year, we plan to continue developing the use of the ethnodrama research method to look at how mental health impacts people with developmental disabiliites, as well working on an exciting collaboration with McGill and the School of Health to learn about the cognitive and motor effect of dance/movement therapy for people with Parkinson's disease.
 We plan to further expand our work with children on the autism spectrum in the future.